ditrit/badaas/docs/badctl/index.rst

 ==============================
-BaDctl |version|
+Introduction
 ==============================

 `badctl` is the command line tool that makes it possible to configure and run your BaDaaS applications easily.